apache/struts-sandbox/overdrive/README.txt

 *** Press Apply
 *** For "Start Application", browse to your instance of "nunit-gui.exe".

-* Using the TestDriven.Net plugin rather than the NUnit GUI is suggested.
+* We recommend using the TestDriven.Net plugin rather than the NUnit GUI.
 ** [http://www.testdriven.net/]

 h2.
 Agility